Peter Haddon: Personal life

 Haddon was born Peter Haddon Tildsley in Rawtenstall, Lancashire.
-He was the son of Alfred and Mary Tildsley and he had a brother, Vincent Harvey (1894), and two sisters, Edna and Mary.
+He was the son of Alfred and Mary Tildsley; he had a brother, Vincent Harvey (born 1894), and two sisters, Edna and Mary.
 His father was a clergyman.

-In 1925, he married Rosaline Jane Courtneidge (1903–1926), a daughter of Robert Courtneidge and her eldest sister was Cicely Courtneidge.
+In 1925, he married Rosaline Jane Courtneidge (1903–1926), a daughter of Robert Courtneidge; her eldest sister was Cicely Courtneidge.
 Peter and Rosaline Tildsley had a daughter, Rosaline (1926–2011).
-In 1932 as a widower, he married divorcée Edith Ralston Hicks Lyon, née Huxtable.
-By 1945 she had married another husband.
+In 1932, as a widower, he married divorcee Edith Ralston Hicks Lyon, née Huxtable.
+By 1945 she had remarried.

 Career

 He first became associated with the theatre as a member of the Footlights Dramatic Society while reading medicine at Caius College, Cambridge.
-His first professional appearance was at the Adelphi Theatre, London in 1920, and went on to appear at almost every London theatre.
-Among his stage credits for the 1920s are Charlot's Revue (1925) and (1927) (with Beatrice Lillie and Gertrude Lawrence), and Good Morning, Bill (1928), in which his understudy was William Hartnell and, for the 1930s his credits included Paulette, Tell Her the Truth (with Bobby Howes and Alfred Drayton), That's a Pretty Thing, Who's Who, Anything Goes (Palace Theatre, London, 1935), Love and Let Love (with Claire Luce), No Sleep for the Wicked and Under Your Hat (with Jack Hulbert and Cicely Courtneidge).
-In 1935 he became the first actor to portray Dorothy L. Sayers' fictional detective Lord Peter Wimsey on-screen.
-In 1947, he co-starred with Robertson Hare in the West End comedy, She Wanted a Cream Front Door and appeared in Lord Arthur Savile's Crime at the Court Theatre in 1952.
-He entered films in the middle 1920s and wrote several plays.
+His first professional appearance was at the Adelphi Theatre, London in 1920, and he went on to appear at almost every London theatre.
+Among his stage credits in the 1920s were Charlot's Revue (1925 and 1927, with Beatrice Lillie and Gertrude Lawrence) and Good Morning, Bill (1928), in which his understudy was William Hartnell.
+His 1930s credits included Paulette, Tell Her the Truth (with Bobby Howes and Alfred Drayton), That's a Pretty Thing, Who's Who, Anything Goes (Palace Theatre, London, 1935), Love and Let Love (with Claire Luce), No Sleep for the Wicked and Under Your Hat (with Jack Hulbert and Cicely Courtneidge).

+He entered films in the mid-1920s, wrote several plays, and in 1935 became the first actor to portray Dorothy L. Sayers' fictional detective Lord Peter Wimsey on screen.
+In 1947, after war service, he co-starred with Robertson Hare in the West End comedy She Wanted a Cream Front Door.
 In the 1940s and 1950s, he made numerous theatrical tours in the provinces.
-In 1953, he formed his own company, assumed the management of the Hippodrome in Aldershot, and presented weekly repertory.
+In 1952 he appeared in Lord Arthur Savile's Crime at the Court Theatre, and the following year he formed his own company, assuming the management of the Hippodrome in Aldershot and presenting weekly repertory.
 In 1955, he transferred his company to Wimbledon and continued as actor-manager of the Wimbledon Theatre until his death in 1962.